WASHINGTON — So you want to get vaccinated against COVID-19, but need to know how to book an appointment. You’re in the right place.

 - Sign up through your county.
 The links and phone numbers for each Maryland county are listed in the next section (alphabetically)

-- Use Maryland’s vaccination site locator.
+- Use Maryland’s vaccination site locator, including hospitals, local health departments and pharmacies.
 You will need to contact the clinic indicated to schedule an appointment and then the clinic will verify your eligibility to be vaccinated.
 Visit the vaccine site locator here: https://maryland.maps.arcgis.com/apps/instant/nearby/index.html?appid=0dbfb100676346ed9758be319ab3f40c&find=

 - Contact your local pharmacy.